Pupil video: Keeping active

 Watch the full video

-This PSHE video helps children explore what it means to keep active and how moving our bodies can make us feel.
-Through simple examples, children learn that being active means moving in many different ways, such as walking, jumping, running, climbing, dancing, swimming, riding a bike or scooter, playing team sports and doing gentle movements like stretching or yoga.
+This RSE & PSHE video helps the children explore what it means to keep active and how moving their bodies can make them feel.
+Through simple examples, the children learn that being active includes many different types of movement, such as walking, jumping, running, climbing, dancing, swimming, riding a bike or scooter, playing team sports and taking part in gentle activities like stretching or yoga.

 The video explains why keeping active is important.
-Children learn that movement helps muscles and bones grow strong, supports a healthy heart and can help us feel more energetic.
-It also highlights that being active can support our brains, making it easier to think and learn, and can help us feel happier too.
+The children learn that movement helps their muscles and bones grow strong, supports a healthy heart and can help them feel more energetic.
+It also shows how being active can support their thinking and learning and help them feel happier.
+The children are encouraged to be active every day and to think about ways they can enjoy moving their bodies throughout the week.